-Differentiated planning grid, Collapsed curriculum grid, Assembly planning grid, Pupil participation certificates.
+Differentiated planning grid, Collapsed curriculum grid, Assembly planning grid, Pupil participation certificates, guide for families, Danny's story activity.

 Top tip: you don't need to deliver all three parts of the resources in order to enter the competition.
 Instead, you can pick just 1-2 activities before introducing the competition task.
-Or even better, use our new one lesson launch resource at stepintothenhsnhs.uk/primary to deliver all the key learning objectives and outcomes in one lesson.
+Or even better, use our one lesson launch resource at stepintothenhsnhs.uk/primary to deliver all the key learning objectives and outcomes in one hour.